Dylmoco/smoothr/README.md

 The storefront SDK is automatically built and deployed by GitHub Actions so no manual build step is required.

+Use `npm run bundle:webflow-checkout` from the repository root to rebuild only the Webflow checkout script.

 ## Checkout API

 The admin dashboard exposes two endpoints for initiating a checkout: